yudhisteer/Face-Recognition-with-Masks/README.md

 ## Phase 3: Implementation

 ### 3.1 FaceNet
 FaceNet is a deep neural network used for extracting features from an image of a person’s face.
-It was developed in 2015 by three researchers at Google: Florian Schroff, Dmitry Kalenichenko, and James Philbin.
+It was proposed  in 2015 by three Google Researchers, Florian Schroff, Dmitry Kalenichenko, and James Philbin, in the paper titled _FaceNet: A Unified Embedding for Face Recognition and Clustering._ It achieved state-of-the-art results in the many benchmark face recognition dataset such as **Labeled Faces in the Wild (LFW)** and Youtube Face Database.

+They proposed an approach in which it generates a high-quality face mapping from the images using deep learning architectures such as ZF-Net and Inception.
+Then it used a method called triplet loss as a loss function to train this architecture.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/142723211-05e51b72-8794-442e-b1fa-ae9f5a6ed9bc.jpg" />